Fruit tree nursery

 Source: Monserrat Pons i Boscana

-Popular name of the variety: White bordissot
+Popular name of the variety: Bordissot blanca

 Scientific name: Ficus carica